Capitol insurrection was a board game flip - The Panolian

 Our symbol of democracy was attacked.
 Capitol Hill, a physical representation, an institution of our democracy was violated.
 The United States flag was used to beat Capitol Hill police officers.
 It was dragged throughout the Capitol.

-This sort of disrespect of the flag does not come near kneeling during the National Anthem.
+This sort of disrespect of the flag does not come near to kneeling during the National Anthem.
 Can we honestly compare the two as which one was more unpatriotic?

 Suppressing the right to peacefully protest is not patriotic.
 It should never be acceptable.
 Inciting a riot because something did not go as you would like is a childlike behavior and should not be tolerated.